-To the best of our knowledge, there is no scientific study that has empirically established the links between climate change, conflict and migration and identifies the causal pattern in a convincing manner, partly due to the inherent complexity of the task (Fröhlich, 2016).
+To the best of our knowledge, there is no scientific study that has empirically established the links between climate change, conflict and migration and identified the causal pattern in a convincing manner, partly due to the inherent complexity of the task (Fröhlich, 2016).
 As of now, both the empirical support and theoretical foundations of such relationship are scarce (Brzoska and Fröhlich, 2016).
 A recent article by Missirian and Schlenker (2017) addresses the relationship between asylum seeking and temperature fluctuations using asylum applications to the European Union between 2000 to 2014 as a proxy of conflict.
 Climate-induced conflict is thus not measured directly but through the assumption that asylum applications reflect distress-driven migration.
 Apart from employing a very limited approach and exclusively using temperature as a single climatic indicator, the study does not explicitly examine the causal link between climate and conflict.
-The lack of scientific rigour of the interpretations of the results offered has caused justifiable criticism by fellow scholars (see for example the discussion in http://wmbriggs.com/post/23581).
-Another recent study by Owain and Maslin (2018) explores how droughts and temperature variability are related to population displacement and conflict in East Africa.
-By including both conflict and displacement in the same empirical model, the study tests the relationships between climatic factors and conflict; and climatic factors and migration.
+The lack of scientific rigour of the interpretations of the results offered has caused justifiable criticism by fellow scholars.
+Another recently published article by Owain and Maslin (2018) explores how droughts and temperature variability are related to population displacement and conflict in East Africa.
+By including both conflict and displacement in the same empirical model, the study merely tests the relationships between climatic factors and conflict; and climatic factors and migration.
 In this research design, it is not possible to explicitly disentangle the pathways through which climate influences migration.

-This paper aims to empirically establish the causal path from climate change to violent conflict and cross-border migration and explore how climate and conflict interplay in influencing asylum seekers flows.
-Exploiting bilateral refugee flows data for the years 2006-2015 for 157 countries, we employ sample selection methods for gravity-type models to first estimate the impact of climate on conflict and, secondly, how conflict influences forced migration.
+This paper aims to empirically establish the causal path from climate change to violent conflict and to cross-border migration and explore how climate and conflict interplay in influencing cross-border migration.
+Exploiting the bilateral refugee flows data for the years 2006-2015 for 157 countries, we employs the sample selection methods for gravity-type models to first estimate the impact of climate on conflict and secondly how conflict influences forced migration.
 To the best of our knowledge, the causal link between climate, conflict and migration is investigated for the first time at this level of statistical rigour.
 Our study unpacks conflict as a causal mediator between climate change on the one hand and asylum migration on the other.
 This study thus provides an empirical assessment of scientific evidence on the popular claim regarding the role of climate change on conflict and migration.
-Our results suggest that climatic conditions, by affecting drought severity and the likelihood of armed conflict, play a statistically significant role as an explanatory factor for asylum seeking exclusively for countries that were affected by the Arab Spring.

 The remainder of the paper is organised as follows.
-Section 2 provides a review of empirical literature on climate, conflict and migration and discusses the underlying mechanisms through which climate can influence migration.
+Section 2 provides a review of empirical literature on climate, conflict and migration and discusses underlying mechanisms through which climate can influence migration.
 Section 3 describes estimation methods and data.
-Section 4 presents the main results and additional results from robustness checks.
+Section 4 presents the main results and additional results from the robustness check.
 Section 5 discusses the main findings and concludes.